AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-account-sync.md

 ---
 # SFDC Sync: Account Sync {#sfdc-sync-account-sync}

-Marketo also syncs your account information with Salesforce.
+Marketo Engage also syncs your account information with Salesforce.
 Here's a few specific things you should know!

 ## Which way does the information sync? {#which-way-does-the-information-sync}